-There is growing evidence that an overgrowth of the yeast bacteria Candida albicans, may be the cause of fatty liver disease.
+There is growing evidence that an overgrowth of the yeast bacteria Candida albicans may cause fatty liver disease.
 Candida is the most common cause of yeast infections in women.
-Also, it aggressively invades your digestive tract, it causes problems with your metabolism, leading to improper fat metabolism.
+Also, it aggressively invades your digestive tract it causes problems with your metabolism, leading to improper fat metabolism.

 Your liver stores excess blood glucose (sugar) as glycogen.